Home at OP

 It is an enjoyable publication, since it has the qualities of a coffee-table book without ever hiding its scholarly perfections.
 The only part where the latter are missing is in the introduction which seems to have been produced in a hurry, as it contains a number of mistakes.
 Thus, Fra Mannque, the Portuguese monk who visited Arakan in the early 17th century belonged to the order of the Augus-tines (and not Jesuits, p.
 20), and it was during the reign of king Sirisudhammaraja (and not Sandasudhammaraja).
 Another source of mistakes are the references to the illustrations in the text, where on and off the numbers of pages and plates are mixed.
 These are, however, minor errors and can hardly detract from the overall positive impression.

-[Read a review of this book from Antiquity magazine]
+[Read a review from Antiquity magazine]

-[Read a review of this book from Tai Culture magazine]
+[Read a review from Tai Culture magazine]

-[Read a review of this book from Asian Perspectives]
+[Read a review from Asian Perspectives]

 [More Orchid Press Reviews]